oracle/accelerated-data-science/docs/source/user_guide/jobs/data_science_job.rst

   See also: :doc:`policies` and  `About Data Science Policies <https://docs.oracle.com/en-us/iaas/data-science/using/policies.htm>`_.

 In ADS, a job is defined by :doc:`infrastructure` and :doc:`runtime`.
-The Data Science Job infrastructure is configured through a :py:class:`~ads.jobs.builders.infrastructure.dsc_job.DataScienceJob` instance.
+The Data Science Job infrastructure is configured through a :py:class:`~ads.jobs.DataScienceJob` instance.
-The runtime can be an instance of :py:class:`~ads.jobs.builders.runtimes.python_runtime.PythonRuntime`, :py:class:`~ads.jobs.builders.runtimes.python_runtime.GitPythonRuntime`, :py:class:`~ads.jobs.builders.runtimes.python_runtime.NotebookRuntime`, :py:class:`~ads.jobs.builders.runtimes.python_runtime.ScriptRuntime`, or
+The runtime can be an instance of :py:class:`~ads.jobs.PythonRuntime`, :py:class:`~ads.jobs.GitPythonRuntime`, :py:class:`~ads.jobs.NotebookRuntime`, :py:class:`~ads.jobs.ScriptRuntime`, or
-:py:class:`~ads.jobs.builders.runtimes.python_runtime.ContainerRuntime`
+:py:class:`~ads.jobs.ContainerRuntime`

 Create and Run a Job